COVID-19 Testing & Surveillance for Public Health Entities

 Color works with hundreds of companies and large public entities including the City of San Francisco, where we process over 2,000 tests per day with an average 24-hour turnaround.1 We partner with the scientific community including leading epidemiologists such as Carl Bergstrom and Ryan McGee to provide resources like our outbreak modeling tool and return to onsite protocol.

 Read the latest on Color’s COVID-19 response in the media here ›

 Case Study: Population-Scale Testing for the City of San Francisco

-90% of results released in under 48 hours
+of results in under 48 hours

 In April 2020, the City of San Francisco partnered with Color to create a flexible testing model that allows the City to identify employees, essential workers and residents exposed to COVID-19, and route them immediately to testing.